s57-dev/WebRTC_AOSP_Optimizations/README.md

 # Introduction

+​
-​	Here are some tips on how to improve WebRTC performance on AOSP running on ARM 64 bit platform.
-You may find this guide useful, if you are providing a custom build of WebView for an AOSP enabled device.
-The goal of this project is to improve performance of chromium based video conferencing on ARM and Android.
-This document assumes that performance and quality of the incoming and outgoing video call and audio quality takes precedence over other system performance caracteristics.
+This project documents configuration options designed to improve WebRTC performance on AOSP running on ARM 64 bit platform.
+You may find this guide useful if you are providing a custom build of WebView for an AOSP enabled device.
+The goal is to improve performance of chromium based video conferencing on ARM and Android.
+This document assumes that performance and quality of the incoming and outgoing video calls takes precedence over other system performance characteristics.

 # Features

 * [ WebRTC and WebVeiw performance tuning](docs/web_perf_opt.md)